 Most varieties of silverbeet are mild in flavour, with just a mild acidic tang, a little chalkiness and a hint of earthiness.
 Salt minimizes the chalkiness, as it does with spinach.
 If overcooked, or kept hot for any length of time, silverbeet can darken and develop an unpleasant metallic flavour.

 Silverbeet can be steamed, stir-fried or microwaved, and it’s great in quiches, pies and tarts, samosas, in filo pastries and in strudels.
 It’s better in stuffings in many ways than spinach, unless you want a very smooth mixture, because it has character (bounce) and fibre (spinach melts down to nothing).
+Read more about red chard and silverbeet in an earlier post The Reds Have It

 Here’s a handful of ideas